 - Stay in touch with your teen, but not obsessively.
 No high school senior needs six calls a day from Mom.
 Educate yourself about keeping your teen safe, then discuss phone and internet communication expectations for both you and your teen.

 - Encourage your teen to take on more adult-like responsibilities as they get older, and gradually reduce your role from boss to coach.

 - Discuss sensitive issues in a not-too-personal way.
 For example, have a conversation about contraception based on a movie scene you watched together, not by prying about your teen’s sex life.
 If you are too intrusive, your teen will most likely avoid the conversation or be dishonest.
 On the other hand, if you think your teen is in danger or is endangering others, be direct.
 Get help from a trusted person (a friend or a professional) if you need to plan a confrontation about a difficult issue.

 - Use language that emphasizes that your family is a team.
 Tell positive stories about the past, and find some common interests that will engage even a teen in the stand-offish phase, such as looking at family pictures or working on a project that will benefit the teen (like painting their bedroom or repairing an old vehicle for the teen’s use).

-- If, despite your best efforts, there is a total breakdown in communication that lasts more than a short while, or if your teen is endangering themself or anyone else, it is time for family counseling.
+- If despite your best efforts, there is a total breakdown in communication that lasts more than a short while, or if your teen is endangering themselves or anyone else, it is time for family counseling.
 Don’t be too proud to get help for the whole family.